garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Function as a Service (FaaS).md

 Provides a platform allowing customers to develop, run & manage application functionalities without the complexity of building & maintaining the infrastructure.

+Perfect for users who need cloud only for individual functions within their apps.
+Users won't need to create the infrastructure usually needed for app development

 #infosys303example
 - AWS (Lambda)